Collaborative Learning Framework to Detect Attacks in Transactions and Smart Contracts: Proposed Attack Detection framework

 Fig.~\ref{fig:pre} describes our proposed preprocessing process for transactions in a blockchain system.
 The main purposes of the preprocessing process are extracting the important features from incoming transactions and converting them into images for further processing.
 It is worth noting that SCs are a set of agreements to deploy transactions.
 For implementation, a server has to send transactions of the SCs to the MN for a mining process.
-From the MN point of view, we only can observe transaction hashes (i.e., the unique addresses of incoming transactions) which are represented in a series of hexadecimal numbers.
+From the MN point of view, we can only observe transaction hashes (i.e., the unique addresses of incoming transactions), which are represented in a series of hexadecimal numbers.
 The preprocessing process has three steps to deal with these transaction hashes as follows:

-\begin{itemize} \item \textbf{Step 1:} Capture transaction hashes from the MN and then recover transactions from transaction hashes to have the full information of all features in transactions such as content, value, block hash, block number, chainID, etc.
+\begin{itemize} \item \textbf{Step 1:} Capture transaction hashes from the MN and then recover pending transactions from transaction hashes to have the full information of all transaction features such as content, value, block hash, block number, chainID, etc.

 \item \textbf{Step 2:} Extract the content of two crucial features in transactions named Bytecode and value.
-The bytecode feature includes the main functions of transactions and the value feature indicates the amount of ETH (Ethereum) involved in a transaction.
-Although we can effectively use the bytecode feature in detecting various types of attacks in transactions and SCs, it does not provide any information in some specific types of attacks, such as Flooding of Transactions~\cite{Saad2020}, where the transaction content is null.
+The bytecode feature includes the main functions of transactions and the value feature indicates the amount of ETH (Ethereum's native tokens) involved in a transaction.
+Although we can effectively use the bytecode feature in detecting various types of attacks in transactions and SCs, it does not provide any information on some specific types of attacks, such as Flooding of Transactions~\cite{SCMA}, where the transaction content is null.
 Thus, it may be inefficient if we only rely on the bytecode feature for analysis.
-Therefore, we propose to enhance the attack detection framework by incorporating information from the value feature (we will justify its benefits in section~\ref{sec:setting}).
-After that, we apply appropriate preprocessing methods to the corresponding features as follows: \begin{itemize} \item \textbf{Bytecode feature}: Extract the content and then transform them into opcode using EVM Bytecode Decompiler~\cite{EVM_Bytecode}.
+Therefore, we propose to enhance the attack detection framework by incorporating information from the value feature (its benefits are discussed in more detail in Section~\ref{sec:setting}).
+After that, we apply appropriate preprocessing methods to the corresponding features as follows: \begin{itemize} \item \textbf{Bytecode feature}: Extract the content and then transform it into opcode using EVM Bytecode Decompiler~\cite{EVM_Bytecode}.
 The opcode is a series of executed comments in assembly.
 Thus, we propose to convert all features of this assembly code to a grey image named Grey Image 1.

 \item \textbf{Value feature}: we first scale its content to an appropriate range and then convert it to another grey image named Grey Image 2. \end{itemize}